JakobMelbye/plate.js/README.md

 # Plate.js

-## Introduction
+## Description
 This library can be used to generate a visual representation of a plate.
-It is intented to make it easier to add css classes, click events and more, for various use cases.
+It is intented to make it easier to add css classes, click events and more for various use cases.
-All cells are identified by the data-position attribute on the HTML element e.g. "A1", "B1" etc., and have the class 'plate-cell'.
+All cells are identified by the data-position attribute on the HTML element e.g. "A1", "B1" etc., and contains the class 'plate-cell'.
 <br>

 ## HTML